dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.2.8 - April 19 2016 =
+* Updated some styles , php codes and  Screenshot.

 = 1.2.7 - Nov 21 2015 =
 * Updated styles of Comment section ,another sections and , font awesome icons and updated Screenshot.